abba-platforms/SACE/SACE_Whitepaper.md

 ---

+## Abstract

+The **Synthetic African Currency Exchange (SACE)** is a blockchain-native BEP-20 token engineered to represent a **weighted basket of Africa’s top-performing currencies**.
+By creating a synthetic currency index for Africa, SACE delivers a unified benchmark for tracking the continent’s currency strength.
+Inspired by the proven model of the **U.S. Dollar Index (DXY)**, **S&P 500**, **Dow Jones Industrial Averages (DJIA)**, and **NASDAQ 100**, SACE offers a transparent, tradable instrument that reflects Africa’s collective economic performance, facilitates cross-border trade, and provides **traders and investors** a powerful tool for exposure and hedging within the **African forex landscape**.

+SACE is a development brand of **Abba Payments Ltd.**, a wholly-owned subsidiary of **Abba Platforms Inc.**, created by **Simon Kapenda**, the creator of **CillarCoin (CILLAR)** — a utility token — and **Namibia Digital Dollar (NADD)**, Namibia's first blockchain-native stablecoin pegged 1:1 to the Namibian Dollar.
+Simon Kapenda holds a Bachelor of Science degree in Economics from **The Ohio State University in Columbus, Ohio, USA**, where he graduated in 2008 alongside **JD Vance, Vice President of the United States**.

+SACE will serve as:
+- **A tradable synthetic index** paired against USD or other basket currencies.
+- **A transparent liquidity instrument** for African currencies.
+- **A governance-driven financial infrastructure** to track Africa’s overall economic strength, performance, and movement.

+---

 ## 1. Executive Summary

 The **Synthetic African Currency Exchange (SACE Index)** represents a groundbreaking blockchain-native financial innovation designed to unify and track the collective strength of **Africa’s top 21 performing national currencies**.
 Modeled on the principles of the **U.S. Dollar Index (DXY)**, **S&P 500**, **Dow Jones Industrial Averages (DJIA)**, and **NASDAQ 100**, the SACE Index serves as a synthetic benchmark that reflects and tracks Africa’s macroeconomic performance within a transparent, tradable, and algorithmically balanced digital asset.